-The percentage of beneficial ownership is based on 3,889,469 shares of our Class A common stock issued and outstanding and 1,224,212 shares of our Class A common stock convertible from Class B common stock issued and outstanding, in each case as of March 31, 2021, as adjusted to reflect the Reverse Stock Split, and 16,581,117 shares of our Class A common stock and 1,224,212 shares of our Class A common stock convertible from Class B common stock issued and outstanding after completion of the Reverse Stock Split, the offering and the Exchange Transactions (assuming 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock).
+The percentage of beneficial ownership is based on 3,889,469 shares of our Class A common stock issued and outstanding and 1,224,212 shares of our Class A common stock convertible from Class B common stock issued and outstanding, in each case as of March 31, 2021, as adjusted to reflect the Reverse Stock Split, and 18,167,540 shares of our Class A common stock and 1,224,212 shares of our Class A common stock convertible from Class B common stock issued and outstanding after completion of the Reverse Stock Split, the offering and the Exchange Transactions.
 The table does not reflect any shares of our Class A common stock that may be purchased in this offering by directors, executive officers or beneficial holders of more than 5% of our outstanding common stock, including through our directed share program described in "Underwriting-Directed Share Program."